Should We Serve Nature or Should Nature Serve Us?

 Do we have a responsibility to nature, for its servitude to humanity since the dawn of time, independent of our capacity to help nature?
 Should the narrative be more about what we, as a species, owe to nature versus how to sustainably use nature to our advantage?
 The responses to these questions seem almost instinctual.
 Not only are we the only species that can help protect nature, we are the cause for its current predicament.
 It is a climate emergency that our actions have brought upon us and at this point, human beings must right their wrongs done unto nature.
 Our responsibility to nature exists two-fold; we have been the cause of nature’s decline, and even without this direct cause-effect relationship, we are the only species that has the capacity to help nature flourish.
 As the most intelligent species to colonize the planet, helping nature (or reversing the harm done unto nature) does not necessarily have to be mutually exclusive.
 Sustainable development is the prime manifestation of humanity’s intelligence — both recognizing the limits of nature, while also maximizing its utility.
 With careful planning and calculated decision-making, mankind can both rescue and strike a balance with nature.

-Fizza Raza is a 16-year-old from Lahore, Pakistan.
-She spends most of her time contemplating the glass ceiling or the ethics of modern-day capitalism.
+Fizza Raza is a 14-year-old from Lahore, Pakistan.
+She is a hopeless enthusiast who spends most of her time contemplating the glass-ceiling or the ethics of modern-day capitalism.
+She can also be found in the nearest bookshop with her head buried inside a novel.